 External Vacuum Sealer

 External vacuum sealers are your typical “edge sealer” that you would find in your local grocery store or Target.
-The most popular brand, which many of you probably heard of, is FoodSaver.
-External vacuum sealers will not break the bank like chamber sealers, however the bags are a bit pricier.
-Nonetheless, these vacuum sealers are usually the best option for those looking to get started with sous vide cooking and are also smaller in size (easier to store in your kitchen).
-A typical model ranges from $100 – $150 but there are cheaper and more expensive choices out there.
+This is your basic model.
+Your starter vacuum sealer, if you will.
+The most popular brand, which many of you have probably already heard of, is FoodSaver.
+External vacuum sealers will not break the bank like chamber sealers.
+At least, not when it comes to purchasing the sealer itself.
+You see, the bags are a bit pricier and over time that will add up if you plan on preparing food in sous vide quite a bit.
+Nonetheless, these vacuum sealers are usually the best option for those looking to get started with sous vide cooking and are also smaller in size (aka easier to store in your kitchen).
+A typical model ranges from $100 – $150, but there are cheaper and more expensive choices out there.
+It all comes down to which brand that you decide on.

 Vacuum Sealer Hand Pump

+Not all vacuum sealers require you to be concerned about cost, of course.
 If you’re really looking to cut down costs, you can give a fully manual hand pump a try.
+Sure, it’s not as sexy or as easy to use, but these hand pumps will absolutely get the job done with a little manual effort.
 There are a few starter kits available for around $20 which includes a few bags and a hand pump to remove air from the bag.
 However, if you’re unsure if your sous vide endeavors will last long and just want to give it a shot, we personally recommend using the ziplock water displacement method instead of using one of these hand pumps.
+Sometimes all of that pumping can be a little more trouble than it’s worth.

 Are Vacuum Sealers Necessary for Sous Vide?

 Ziplock bags are suitable for sous vide cooking as long as you purchase the food-grade and freezer-grade types.
 If you decide to cook sous vide with ziplock baggies, you can use the water displacement method – a fancy physics term for using the surrounding water to eliminate air from the bag.
-Basically, you leave the zip-lock bag open and slowly submerge the bag under water; the water will actually push the air out of the bag the further down it goes.
+Basically, you leave the zip-lock bag open and slowly submerge the bag under water.
+Do it right and the water will actually push the air out of the bag the further down it goes.
 You can then clip the bag to the side of your container to keep it in place.
+As simple as that.

 Now that we covered an alternative to using vacuum sealers for sous vide, let’s talk about the main benefits of vacuum sealers and the reasons you should consider investing in one.